-A veteran of the Washington, DC music scene, Dee has performed at festivals, private events, and local venues throughout the mid-Atlantic region and internationally.
+Dee has performed at festivals, private events, and venues across the U.S. and internationally.
 In addition to fronting the Dee Stone Band, she was the vocal half of the critically-acclaimed duo Stone/Wright.

 Dee was born in York, Pennsylvania, and was the only child of Doris and James McNeil.
 When she was about six years old, her parents split up.
 Even though her father was a strong presence in her life, she grew up in a single parent household with her mother, who was a serious lover of popular R&B/Soul music.
 Her mom's record collection consisted of all the great soul artists of the time, including Aretha Franklin, Gladys Knight & the Pips, The Jackson 5, Marvin Gaye, Stevie Wonder, James Brown, The Ohio Players, The Temptations, and even gospel singer Mahalia Jackson.
 Inspired by the sound that came from her mom's records, her talent came naturally as she sang along into her hairbrush in front of the mirror.

 One day, her mother came home with an album by a new group on the scene called Rufus.
 Her mother asked her, “Have you ever heard of this Chaka Khan?
 Is she foreign?”
 Dee laughed, because she had never heard of her either, but when she listened to the album, she was amazed at the vocals and decided that she wanted to sing like Chaka.

 Some years later, Dee entered her high school talent show and sang a Rufus song called Best of Your Heart.
 It was her very first time performing on a stage and she received a standing ovation.
 She had been a very shy girl and everyone was amazed that she actually got up there, and that she sounded so good.

 That was her catalyst moment, and at the age of sixteen, she began singing professionally with local bands; one being a well-known group called Sunburst.